Corporate Security Management Course: A Protective Intelligence Program

 Risk Intelligence and The Intelligence Cycle

-Students will learn the corporate applications of the intelligence cycle, standards of practice and code of conduct appropriate to modern enterprise.
-Students will learn how to use open sources of social media, methods and tools available, and what are the best practices for information management, report writing and circulation to upper management in a timely and useful format.
+Students will learn the corporate applications of the intelligence cycle, standards of practice, and code of conduct appropriate to the modern enterprise.
+Students will learn how to use open sources of social media, methods, tools available, and what are the best practices for information management, report writing, and circulation to upper management in a timely and useful format.

-As an intelligence driven course, students will learn measurement principles and methods for risk management and protective operations.
-They will learn metrics and measurements challenges and how to identify risk priorities and communicate the results to management.
+As an intelligence-driven course, students will learn measurement principles and methods for risk management and protective operations.
+They will learn metrics and measurement challenges and how to identify risk priorities and communicate the results to management.

-This course will teach the state of practice of crisis management across corporate America, and how critical information and crisis is managed and communicated within the organization.
-The student will learn how issues of management converge with executive protection.
+This course teaches the state of practice of crisis management across corporate America, and how critical information and crisis is managed and communicated within the organization.
+The student learns how issues of management converge with executive protection.

 In addition to critical executive services, the student will learn the terms of major event security planning whether they are natural or human disasters; they will learn the key roles of operations planning and responsibilities.
-The course will cover managing critical organizational and external liaisons
+The course covers managing critical organizational and external liaisons.

 Intelligence and Corporate Protective Services

-This course will cover program design for protective services and common management principles.
-Students will learn the PROTECTION MODEL for modern corporations as well as Adaptive vs. Protocol based protective operations.
+This course covers program design for protective services and common management principles.
+Students learn the PROTECTION MODEL for modern corporations as well as Adaptive vs. Protocol based protective operations.

 This course covers executive protective services as a special category within corporate security.
 The student will learn how protective service practices have evolved in modern and multinational corporations in the information age.
 Students will learn how to manage information gathered on Groups or Persons of interest (GOI/POI).